ideoxan/ideoxan/CONTRIBUTING.md

 cd ideoxan
 npm install
 ```

-There are two main branches that are used: `master` and `dev`.
-The `master` branch is what is sent out for production and deployment.
+There are two main branches that are used: `master` and `prod`.
+The `prod` branch is what is sent out for production and deployment.
 We try to only update this branch every so often when needed (hotfixes are slower to be merged).
-The `dev` branch is not the main branch but is where a majority of our new commits go to.
+The `master` branch is is where a majority of our new commits go to.
 Think of this as a fresh nightly build system.
 While this branch has the newest code, it doesn't mean its the most stable.
-If you plan on using this on the long term and don't feel like updating every 20 minutes, we suggest you use the `master` branch.
+If you plan on using this on the long term and don't feel like updating every 20 minutes, we suggest you use the `prod` branch.

 ### Running
 There are three options to run the server.